 Members of the Board of Directors are, by nature of their position as Directors, ex officio members of all standing and ad hoc committees, task forces, councils, or similar subgroupings of the Election Center.
 Committees shall add their names to committee rosters and include them for distribution of notices, minutes, reports and other such communications.

 SECTION 1.
 EXECUTION OF INSTRUMENTS

 The Board of Directors, except as otherwise provided in these Bylaws, may authorize any officer or agent of the corporation to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.
 Unless so authorized, no officer, agent, or employee shall have any power or authority to bind the corporation by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose or in any amount.

 SECTION 2.
 CHECKS AND NOTES

-Except as otherwise specifically determined by resolution of the Board of Directors, or as otherwise required by law, checks, drafts, promissory notes, orders for the payment of money, and other evidence of indebtedness of the corporation shall be signed by the Treasurer, or Assistant Treasurer.
+Except as otherwise specifically determined by authorization of the Board of Directors, or as otherwise required by law, checks, drafts, promissory notes, orders for the payment of money, and other evidence of indebtedness of the corporation shall be signed by the Treasurer.

 SECTION 3.
 DEPOSITS